Ava Barber

 Ava Marlene Barber (born June 28, 1954) is an American country music singer and performer.
 She is best remembered for her performances on The Lawrence Welk Show throughout much of the 1970s and early 1980s.

-She is also known as a recording artist, her best-known hit being the song, "Bucket to the South", which peaked at No. 13 on the Hot Country Songs list in 1978.
+She is also known as a recording artist, her best-known hit being the song "Bucket to the South", which peaked at No. 13 on the Hot Country Songs list in 1978.
 She has done many reunion specials on PBS for The Lawrence Welk Show over the past number of years.

 Early life and rise to fame

 Ava Marlene Barber was born on June 28, 1954, in Knoxville, Tennessee, and was named after her mother's favorite actress Ava Gardner and singer Marlene Dietrich.
 While growing up, Barber often played in her brother's band.

 Barber began listening to country music when her father would turn on the radio to a country music station every morning.
 Soon, every Saturday night, Barber would go to the auditorium of WNOX Radio, where "The Tennessee Barndance" was performed.

 She began singing professionally at age 10.

-She started performing, and recorded records for some local labels.

-Her mother was an avid fan of a popular television show at the time, The Lawrence Welk Show, and suggested that her daughter write to Welk.

-Barber wrote to Welk in 1973, and he responded, suggesting that if she was on the West Coast, she should be on the show.
+Her mother was a fan of The Lawrence Welk Show television show, and suggested that her daughter write to Welk in 1973.
+He responded, suggesting that if she was on the West Coast, she should be on the show.
 About this same time, she married singer and musician Roger Sullivan.